zhangsquared/notes/docs/huggingface_tutorials.md

 ## Transformer Models

+- BERT like (*auto-encoding*) encoder
-- GPT like (*auto-regression* Tansformer models)
+- GPT like (*auto-regression* Tansformer models) decoder
-- BERT like (*auto-encoding*)
-- BART/T5 like (*sequence-to-sequence*)
+- BART/T5 like (*sequence-to-sequence*) encoder + decoder

 Above are language models.
-They have been trained on large amount of raw text in a self-supervised fashion.
+They have been trained on large amount of raw text in a **self-supervised** fashion.
 Self-supervised learning: objective is automatically computed from the inpurts of the model.
 Humans are not needed to label the data!

 e.g. ImageNet is comonly used as a dataset to pretraining models in computer vision

-Still need to go through `transfer learning` so the model will be fine-tuned in a supervised way (using human annotated labels).
+Still need to go through `transfer learning` so the model will be **fine-tuned** in a supervised way (using human annotated labels).
 Transfer learning is applied by dropping the head of the pretrained model while keeping its body.

 Pretraining + Fine-tuning